jorisfalter/blog/listAmsterdamVsThailand.md

 -Attempts to recycle - and thrift stores!
 -Bicycle paths (in the Netherlands)
 -Public transport
+-Public outdoor playgrounds

 Europe Con:
--Median Age is way to high (studies show GDP growth declines after median age is above 38 years old)
+-Median Age is way to high (studies show GDP growth declines after median age is above 38 years old) -Children stuff is at overcapacity and / or underfunded: daycares, indoor playgrounds, schools, ...
+Daycares are ran by private equity and overpriced - Facepalm!

 Thailand Pro:
 -people smile (I think people in Europe feel obliged to look unhappy and frustrated )